 George M. Church

 Facial veins are common among women and men.
-Although harmless on their own, they commonly cause great discomfort to patients who commonly describe them as unattractive.
-Almost 50 percent of the people above the age of 50 have facial veins.
+Although harmless on their own, they commonly cause great discomfort to patients who describe them as unattractive.
+Almost 50 percent of people above the age of 50 have facial veins.
 They are commonly most pronounced on the cheeks, nose, or even under the eyes.
-The can be red veins or blue veins.
+The can be both red veins or blue veins.

 What causes facial Veins?

 Genetics is the primary cause for facial veins.
 Other uncontrollable factors include underlying rosacea, and acne.
 Additional factors that can play a major role include alcohol ingestion and over exposure to the sun.
 Facial veins can also be caused by hormone intake or hormone changes.

 Unfortunately, we cannot change our genetics!
 So if Dad had plenty of these veins, it’s likely you’ll get a touch of it too!
 However, there are ways to decrease there severity by decreasing alcohol ingestion and sun exposure.
 Staying on top of the treatment for rosacea and acne can decrease any chances of injury because of both.

 Laser facial vein removal is an amazing treatment for facial veins.
 We customize the treatment according to each patient’s skin type.
 Although more than one session might be necessary, the results are always satisfactory with one treatment.
 This procedure is performed by our advanced laser technicians.